moderepo/bizstack-console-plugin-samples/README.md

     > Password: TOKEN
     > Email: PUBLIC-EMAIL-ADDRESS
     ```
-    USERNAME is your Github username and use the token you generated as password.
+    USERNAME is your GitHub username and use the token you generated as password.
 For more information see https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages

 ## Create a project for the plugin using Vite
 ### Create a new project
 - Run `npx create-vite my_widget`
 - Choose `React` (Other frameworks are not supported yet)
 - Choose `Typescript`

+> [!CAUTION]
+> As of July 2024, we only support React in the plugin system.
+Other frameworks are not supported yet.

 ### Create a `.npmrc`
 Create a new `.npmrc` file in your project, or edit your `~/.npmrc` file to include the following line.